 PCC Secretary’s Report

-The membership of the Parochial Church Council (PCC) consists of the Priest in Charge, as Chair, two Churchwardens together with representatives elected from the Church congregation as well as co-opted and Ex Officio members.
+The membership of the Parochial Church Council (PCC) consists of the Priest in Charge, as Chair, two Churchwardens and representatives elected from the Church congregation or co-opted as Ex Officio members.
 The role of the PCC is a significant one as it is charged with promoting the pastoral, evangelistic, social and ecumenical mission of the church as well as the upkeep and maintenance of the church buildings, its goods and ornaments and its finances.

-The full PCC meets every two months, alternating with the Standing Committee.
-The PCC has met six times during the period from April 2017 to April 2018.
-Attendance at the PCC has averaged 96% annually.
+Throughout the year the full PCC has met regularly, alternating with the Standing Committee.
+The PCC has met eight times during the period from January 2018 to December 2018.
+Attendance at the PCC has averaged 75% annually.

-Following the successful church tower project, one vital focus for the PCC has been on working to improve the financial standing of the church.
-The work of the PCC, together with all the other church committees, in organising events and initiatives has enabled us not only to meet all our financial obligations but also to pay for the extensive refurbishment of the halls.
-Planning for future fundraising to pay for work on the Garden of Remembrance and the church interior is already on-going.
-A sub-committee of the PCC organised a very successful Gift Day in September 2017.
+Fund raising has been one of the chief priorities for the PCC.
+Once again, the work of the PCC, together with all the other church committees and with support from the congregation and the community, in organising events and initiatives has enabled us to meet all our financial obligations.
+Planning for future fundraising to meet the running costs of the Church, pay for work on the Garden of Remembrance and the church interior continues.

-Fundraising is thriving, although more volunteers are always required.
-In particular, thanks are due to all those who support the events and the excellent catering by Sylvia Mills and her team.
+Thanks are due to all those who support the events in any way and for the excellent catering by Sylvia Mills and her team.

-There is no doubt that the PCC has continued to be vital in maintaining the role of St Peter in Thanet in good heart throughout the church year.
+The PCC has continued to be vital in maintaining the role of St Peter’s in Thanet in good heart throughout the church year.
 Their service has been invaluable to all the congregation and the village of St Peter’s.

 We give thanks to God for the hard work of all our volunteers and committee members.
-We anticipate with confidence that the challenges of the coming year will continue to be met by working together with each other and the wider community.
+Despite the increase in our running costs, we will continue to meet the challenges of the coming year working together and with the wider community.

 Deanery Synod Report